krestfield/docs/ezcert/adcsdriver.md

-Note that when configuring a Microsoft Certificate Issuer you must select the agent that you want to process requests for that CA
+Note that when configuring a Certificate Issuer for a Microsoft CA you must select the agent that you want to process requests for that CA